 On internet, there are many users who search “backup to OneDrive for business”.
 Just like the following user case.

 “Does anyone know of a step by step guide to automatically set up OneDrive for Business across all tenant users?
 I need a backup policy for my user and One Drive is included with our Office 365 Business Premium subscription.”

-In fact, file backup or other backup types can be used to restore your data or system at any time.
-However, in OneDrive, you are only allowed to recover files or folders in the OneDrive Recycle Bin within 90 days, then it will go forever.
+Except for backup, restore is also an issue that users are very concerned about.
+In OneDrive, you are allowed to recover files or folders in the OneDrive Recycle Bin within 90 days, then it will go forever.
 Besides, if the Recycle Bin is full, the oldest items will be deleted automatically after 3 days.
 More seriously, the restore from OneDrive Recycle Bin is a partial recovery and around 20% of the files wouldn’t restore, saying, there are not in the location.

-Online backup can avoid natural disaster.
-The one clear advantage that online storage has over local backup is that your data is stored away from home or office, meaning that your important data is free from local disasters like fires and floods that could impact your external hard drive, optical discs, or other local backup destinations or media
+OneDrive for business can be choices of many users, it's mainly because cloud storage store data away from home or office, meaning that your important data is free from local disasters like fires and floods that could impact your external hard drive, optical discs, or other local drives.

 Backup to OneDrive for business using built-in tool

 Can you use OneDrive for backup?
 The answer is YES, you just need to use built-in backup tools as middle man, such as, Windows Backup and Restore or File History to backup to OneDrive.
 To make it, you need to move the OneDrive folder to another location and map it as local drive, then use file history to backup and select the mapped drive as backup path.

 By default, OneDrive folder is located in C: drive.
 You should never backup files to the same local drive that has to be backed up.
 The system drive may be the most vulnerable partition on your internal hard drive.